UX DESIGN • CONTENT DESIGN • UX WRITING

 I started by auditing the existing screens previously written and designed for both the mentor and mentee flows and making notes about my findings.

-Research and SWOT Analysis
+Desk Research and SWOT Analysis

 During my time working on an audit, I noticed that a significant number of users were dropping off during the sign-up process, particularly after the initial onboarding flow.
 The product team was considering removing a few questions from the onboarding, assuming that simplifying it would solve the issue.
 However, I wanted to base any changes on real user data before making a final decision.